danielbereza50/courseProjects/MySQL/Readme.md

    $post_id = $wpdb->get_results("SELECT 'role_manage' FROM ".$table_name."
 WHERE group_code= '".$group_code."' ");

-   // print out the data onto a web page
+   // print out the data onto a web page using a foreach loop

    foreach ($post_id as $post_ids)